Matrix-valued Bessel processes: Uniqueness

 \begin{remark} An application of Theorem~\ref{T:Ap} with $\alpha=\delta-1$ shows that $|\det x|^{\delta-1}$ is an $A_2$-weight if $0<\delta<2$.
 In particular, \cite[Theorem~2.5]{Kilpelainen:1994} then implies that the last inclusion in \eqref{eq:incl111} is in fact an equality. \end{remark}

 The proof of Theorem~\ref{T:MU} relies crucially on Theorems~\ref{T:cap0} and~\ref{T:Ap}.
 It also uses what we refer to as {\em tube segments}, discussed in Appendix~\ref{A:tube}, as well as some basic properties of the space $W^{1,2}(\Omega,m)$, reviewed in Appendix~\ref{A:W12}.
 Most of the difficulties arise for $0<\delta<2$.
-In fact, the case $\delta\ge 2$ only requires the following lemma, which uses Theorem~\ref{T:cap0} but not Theorem~\ref{T:Ap}.
+In fact, the case $\delta\ge 2$ only requires (the second part of) the following lemma, which uses Theorem~\ref{T:cap0} but not Theorem~\ref{T:Ap}.
+Henceforth, for any subset $\Gamma\subset\M^d$ we define